 Treatments and Therapies

 - Always Tired?
-You May Have Sleep Apnea (Food and Drug Administration) Available in Spanish
+You May Have Sleep Apnea (Food and Drug Administration) Also in Spanish

 - CPAP (Continuous Positive Airway Pressure) (National Heart, Lung, and Blood Institute)

-- CPAP Devices for Sleep Apnea (American Academy of Family Physicians) Available in Spanish
+- CPAP Devices for Sleep Apnea (American Academy of Family Physicians) Also in Spanish

 - CPAP Machines: Tips for Avoiding 10 Common Problems (Mayo Foundation for Medical Education and Research)

 - How Is Sleep Apnea Treated?
-(National Heart, Lung, and Blood Institute) Available in Spanish
+(National Heart, Lung, and Blood Institute) Also in Spanish

 - CPAP Use in a Hospital or Surgical Setting (American Sleep Apnea Association) - PDF